carrotsrc/rsnl/README.md

 I'm not doing mass bind generation because I'm going to methodically work through the API to craft the library.

+So far exposed send_simple and tested against a kernel module successfully

 #### License